ArtemSamusenko/amathebeast/README.md

-- 👋 Hi, I’m @amathebeast
+- 👋 Hello, I am @amathebeast, with my real name being Artem
-- 👀 I’m interested in your mum
+- 👀 I am interested in programming and I am currently studing Cyber-Secuirty at Level 3 Btec
-- 🌱 I’m currently learning your mum
+- 🌱 I’m currently learning Programming in my spear time
-- 💞️ I’m looking to collaborate on your mum
+- 📫 How to reach me?
-- 📫 How to reach me? your mum
+-       Email - artemsamusenko123@gmail.com

 <!---
 amathebeast/amathebeast is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.